saulesta/PYTHON/README.md

 | MSE | 712.077 |
 | RMSE | 26.685 |

 The final model can predict flight ticket prices with an error of  ≈ 20.42 £

+IKELTI <final-model-flights.png>

 # Conclusions